Mohsin241002/Freshoop/VERCEL_DEPLOYMENT.md

 ## Post-Deployment Steps

-1. **Update CORS Settings:**
+1. **Update Render Backend:**
-   - The server is configured to accept requests from your frontend URL
+   - Ensure your Render backend at https://freshoop.onrender.com is running
-   - Verify `FRONTEND_URL` environment variable is set correctly
+   - Update the `FRONTEND_URL` environment variable on Render to include your Vercel URL
+   - Add CORS configuration for your Vercel domain if needed

 2. **Update Supabase Authentication:**
    - Go to your Supabase project dashboard